Nathashadube/AWS-Restart-Portfolio/my-cloud-journey/certs-badges/simulearn-1/README.md

 ## Skills Demonstrated

-By completing this SimuLearn, the recipient has demonstrated proficiency in:
+By completing this SimuLearn, I have demonstrated proficiency in:

 - Understanding cloud file storage architectures on AWS
 - Working with AWS-managed file system services (such as Amazon EFS, Amazon FSx)